 Do you teach sewing?
 Will you teach me?

 At this time, I’m currently not teaching.
 But hopefully in the future, I’ll be able to teach again!

 If I’m new to sewing, what should my first sewing project be?

-It depends what type of sewing you want to do.
+It depends on what type of sewing you want to do.
 My true passion lies in garment construction because quite frankly, the types of clothes I want to have can only be had if I sew them.
 And I love clothes.
 So, if you are wanting to get into making your own clothes too, start with an A-line skirt or a t-shirt.
 A-line skirts are easy to fit, easy to sew and hem and will challenge you just a little with a zipper insertion.
 Want a little bit of help and guidance?
 Follow along with the Ginger Skirt sewalong which is geared towards beginning sewers.
 T-shirts are also very fun and easy to make, they don’t require a closure and working with knits is very very forgiving on fit.
 Looking for a good pattern?
 Try out the Renfrew!

 How did you start your shop?
-What program do you use for your shop website?